Transistor Sound & Lighting Co.

 Transistor Sound & Lighting Co. was an indie rock band from Winnipeg, Manitoba, Canada.
 The group was active from 1995 to 2000.
-Throughout the band's lifespan, they went under different names, such as: Transister Flux, The Transister Family, Transister Deli, Transister, & Transister Sound & Lighting Co.
+Throughout the band's lifespan, they went under different names, such as: Transister Flux, The Transister Family, Transister Deli, Transister, and Transister Sound & Lighting Co.

 History

 The band formed in 1995, and self-released a 3-song cassette recording that year, The Transister Flux and performed local shows.
 The band distributed a 5-song cassette EP in 1996, called Transistor Sounds.
 They were signed to the Canadian arm of Sony Records, ViK.
 Recordings, and released a 5-song CD EP, called Transister Sound & Lighting Co., of early mixes in November 1996, a 7" vinyl single called Transister Sound & Lighting Co., featuring a different 4-track version of "Prince Vince", and two non-LP tracks, in 1996.
 Their debut, eponymous LP, was due to be released in 1997, but wasn't released until April 1998 The band released two music videos for the album, "Anyways/Mayonnaise", and "Prince Vince".
 "Anyways/Mayonnaise" was also released as a promotional-only CD single.

-The band toured throughout Canada performing at festivals such as NXNE, SXSW and Halifax On Music in 1996 Canadian Music Week both in 1997, and 1998 & and opening for many different bands and artists, such as Hayden,Beth Orten, By Divine Right, The Weakerthans,Duotang Treble Charger, CrackerSwervedriver, and Sianspheric.
+The band toured throughout Canada performing at festivals such as NXNE, SXSW and Halifax On Music in 1996 Canadian Music Week both in 1997, and 1998 and opening for many different bands and artists, such as Hayden,Beth Orten, By Divine Right, The Weakerthans,Duotang Treble Charger, CrackerSwervedriver, and Sianspheric.

 The band received a 1998 Juno Nomination for Best Alternative album.
 The band and their single, “Anyways/Mayonnaise” were nominated for Best New Group in the 1999 Canadian Radio Music Awards.

-During live performances in 1998, the band performed two songs that weren’t released on their self-titled record, but were recorded during the album sessions; “Gone Mind”, and “Evil Song” They were hired by Emm Gryner in October 1997, to record a single version of her songs "Summerlong"/“Phonecall 45" from her major label debut Public, for a special 7” promotional-only release.
-“Summerlong” was later released on Gryner’s 2000 release, Dead Relatives.
-In July 1999, Churko began working at Winnipeg’s local record store, Music Trader / Into The Music.
+During live performances in 1998, the band performed two songs that weren't released on their self-titled record, but were recorded during the album sessions; “Gone Mind”, and “Evil Song” They were hired by Emm Gryner in October 1997, to record a single version of her songs "Summerlong"/“Phonecall 45" from her major label debut Public, for a special 7” promotional-only release.
+“Summerlong” was later released on Gryner's 2000 release, Dead Relatives.
+In July 1999, Churko began working at Winnipeg's local record store, Music Trader / Into The Music.
 At Canadian Music Week 2000, members of the band backed Emm Gryner for her performance at The Horseshoe Tavern, in Toronto.
 In the course of record label reorganization, they left the label.

 In December 2023, Innerservice Records in Winnipeg, released a tribute album to Transistor Sound & Lighting Co.’s eponymous sole LP, featuring many local Winnipeg bands’ takes on the songs, called A Tribute to Transistor Sound & Lighting Co., for the albums twenty-fifth anniversary.